-- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Preferences. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Parallels Desktop > Preferences.

-2 Click Devices.
+- 1 Do one of the following: - Click the Parallels icon I in the menu bar and choose Preferences. - Right-click the Parallels Desktop icon in the Dock and choose Preferences. - 2 Click Devices.

 Set What Happens When You Connect a New External Device to Your Mac